 ALUMNAE COUNCIL CENTENNIAL SCHOLARSHIP FUND

-Established 2017 – Created in celebration of the Alumnae Council’s 100-year anniversary, recognizing its past and on-going contributions to the University.
+Established 2017 – Limited-time scholarship created in celebration of the Alumnae Council’s 100-year anniversary, recognizing its past and ongoing contributions to the University.
+The Centennial Scholarship Fund was the most recent award to be established.
+In 2020, its monies were repurposed back to the Council so that it could expand its outreach.

 ALUMNAE COUNCIL MEMORIAL FUND